 'Grandpa, will you....'

-There was one ride, I don’t know what it was called, but I called it the Spinning Whirling Death Machine.
+There was one ride, I don't know what it was called, but I called it the Spinning Whirling Wheel of Death and Puke Machine.
 There was a line of young folks laughing, waiting in line.

 'Grandpa, will you ride that with me?'

-‘No kids, that one makes Grandpa vomit just looking at it.
-You 2 go ahead.
-MacKenna, you want to ride the Merry-Go-Round with Grandpa again?’
+'No kids, that one makes Grandpa woozy just looking at it.
+You go ahead.'

-The picture hides the terror in Grandpa’s face behind a smile.
+I tried to hide the terror on my face behind a sickly smile.

-The good news: I didn’t throw up.
-I might have staggered a bit, but that’s OK.
-Grandpa staggers a bit quite often.
+The good news: I didn't throw up.
+I might have staggered a bit, but that's OK.
+Grandpa staggers a bit quite often anyway.

 And the Grandkids?
 They had a great time!
-And that. of course, is what a fair is all about, whether a County fair all those years ago, or the Sioux Empire Fair 2013.
+And that. of course, is what a fair is all about, whether a County fair all those years ago, or the Sioux Empire Fair all those years later.

-Plus i was able to lose a few pounds.
-My wallet is quite a bit lighter.
+Plus I was able to lose a few pounds.
+My wallet became a bit lighter.